 Both tracks of Rasta are in direct contrast to the revealed Word of God in the Bible.
 First, Haile Selassie is not the Messiah.
 Those who worship him as such worship a false god.
 There is only one King of Kings, one Lion of Judah, and that is Jesus Christ (see Revelation 5:5; 19:16), who will return in the future to set up His earthly kingdom.
 Preceding His coming, there will be a great tribulation, after which the whole world will see Jesus “coming in the clouds of heaven with great power and great glory” (see Matthew 24:29-31).
 Haile Selassie was a man and, like all men, he was born, he lived, and he died.
 Jesus Christ, the true Messiah, is alive and seated at the right hand of the Father (Hebrews 10:12).

 The pantheistic track of Rasta is equally false and based on the same lie that Satan has been telling mankind since the garden of Eden: “you will be as God” (Genesis 3:4).
 There is one God, not many, and although believers do possess the indwelling Holy Spirit and we do belong to God, we are not God.
 “For I am God, and there is no other; I am God, and there is none like Me” (Isaiah 46:9).
-Furthermore, salvation is not earthly, which is another “salvation by works” idea, and one that is anti-Scriptural.
+Furthermore, salvation is not earthly, another anti-scriptural, “salvation by works” idea.
 No amount of earthly works or good deeds can make us acceptable to a holy and perfect God, which is why He sent His holy and perfect Son to die on the cross to pay the penalty for our sins (2 Corinthians 5:21).
 Finally, Rastafarians are not the chosen people of God.
 Scripture is clear that the Jews are God’s chosen people and that He has not yet completed His plan for their redemption (Exodus 6:7; Leviticus 26:12; Romans 11:25-27).